replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 #### Longhorn

-This check only runs on installs with Longhorn:
+This check only runs on installations with Longhorn:

 * /var/lib/longhorn has at least 50GiB total space and is less than 80% full.
-(Warn when more than 60% full.)
+(Warns when it is more than 60% full.)

 #### Docker

-These checks only run on installs with Docker:
+These checks only run on installations with Docker:

 * Docker is not being installed on EL 8.
 * /var/lib/docker has at least 30GiB total space and is less than 80% full.
-(Warn when less than 10GiB available or when more than 60% full.)
+(Warns when less than 10GiB is available or when it is more than 60% full.)

 #### Containerd

-This check runs on installs and upgrades with Containerd:
+This check runs on installations and upgrades with Containerd:

 * Containerd version 1.4.8 or higher is not being installed on Ubuntu 16.04.

 #### KOTS

-This check runs on online (not airgap) installs and upgrades with KOTS:
+This check runs on online (not air gap) installations and upgrades with KOTS:

 * The Replicated API is accessible/reachable.